 The Maritime Archaeology Section of the museum administers the Historic Shipwrecks Act 1976, which covers sites including HMS Pandora and SS Yongala wrecks.

-It is home to many artefacts recovered from the wreck of HMS Pandora.
+The HMS Pandora sank off the coast of north Queensland in 1791 and the museum is home to many artefacts recovered from the wreck.
 This ship was sent to capture the sailors from the infamous mutiny on the Bounty and is one of the most significant wrecks in Australian waters.
-The Pandora sank off the coast of north Queensland in 1791.

 The museum also houses what has been described as “the scientifically most important coral collection in the world” and is well worth seeing.

-The Museum Shop showcases unique a truly unique range of merchandise including books, contemporary homewares, textiles, jewellery, educational games and science toys, plus a variety of souvenirs available to take home.
+The museum Shop showcases a truly unique range of merchandise including; books, contemporary homewares, textiles, jewellery, educational games and science toys, plus a variety of souvenirs to take home.